By Wendy C. Brooks, DVM, DipABVP

 ookworm infection can be looked at as a natural check in the canine population as it is frequently lethal to young puppies.
 A young puppy is growing, and growth includes making enough new blood to serve not only its current oxygen needs but what is required for growth as well.
 Growing requires a tremendous red blood cell production from the puppy’s bone marrow, yet in the hookworm-infected puppy this process is being sabotaged by numerous tiny vampires within.
 The puppy may effectively bleed to death.

 Infected puppies are commonly pale, weak, and have long-standing deficiencies.
 They may or may not have diarrhea.

-Treatment involves deworming with one of several products: mebendazole (Telmintic®), fenbendazole (Panacur®), or pyrantel pamoate (Nemex®, Drontal®, or Strongid T®).
-Deworming should be repeated in approximately 2 to 4 weeks.
-These products are not absorbed into the host’s body from the GI tract and can only kill the worms living within the GI tract.
-The point of the second deworming is to kill worms in the process of migration at the time of the first deworming, allowing them an additional month to complete their migration.
+Treatment involves deworming with one of several products: mebendazole (Telmintic®), milbemycin (Interceptor®), moxidectin (Coraxis®), fenbendazole (Panacur®), pyrantel pamoate (Nemex®, Drontal®, or Strongid T®) and others.
+Some of these products are not absorbed into the host's body from the GI tract and can only kill worms in the GI tract.
+These products are typically given every 2-4 weeks to cover worms returning from their migration.
 We currently do not have a deworming strategy effective against the encysted larvae in other areas of the host’s body.